Tuesday, March 8, 2016

 Women's Day

-Today, on March 8, the world celebrates Women's Day.
+Today, on March 8, the world celebrates International Women's Day.
 Red Baron was reminded by an article in Freiburg's Amtsblatt (Official Journal) showing a poster of March 1914.
 The Frauentag was already celebrated on the evening of the Great War, demanding the right to vote.

 in Sabine Christiansen's political talk show (©dpa)